jwshartle/S3T2TM2/Design Document.md

 -Working to get all dashboard GUI functionality enabled before connecting to backend -Currently working on report GUI
 -Working on getting GUI to display information on task such as name, notes, etc.
+-When a user is selected in Chatbox a new tab opens.
+If a tab is already opened, then that tab comes to focus.
+-Chat can send messages and post to database
+-Database is complete for Chatbox.
 2. Plan of Work\
-4/18 - \
+4/18 -
-Get Report JPanel to display task information\
+Get Report JPanel to display task information
-4/22 - \
+4/22 -
 Dashboard JPanel design fully functional\
-Report JPanel edit task name and description buttons functioning\
+Report JPanel edit task name and description buttons functioning Get Chat to receive messages from database
-4/26 - \
+4/26 -
 Dashboard functional programming completed\
-Report JPanel add user button functioning\
+Report JPanel add user button functioning
-4/29 -\
+4/29 -
  Dashboard database connectivity completed\
- Report panel connected to dashboard\
+ Report panel connected to dashboard
+ Get message board to receive messages
-5/2 - \
+5/2 -
 Dashboard modules wrap up\
-5/3 -\
+Testing complete messaging across multiple applications 5/3 -
  Dashboard testing\
- Report testing\
+ Report testing
-5/5 -\
+5/5 -
  Dashboard style integration\
- Report integrated\
+ Report integrated
-5/6 - \
+5/6 -
-Project/Task dashboard completed and tested\
+Project/Task dashboard completed and tested
-Report completed and tested\
+Report completed and tested

 4. Breakdown of Responsibilities\
  -Gurpreet/Joseph D.- Project class, Task class\
-  -Joseph D. - Project/Task dashboard JPanel in GUI, Project/Task creation + deletion\
+  -Joseph D. - Project/Task dashboard JPanel in GUI, Project/Task creation + deletion
-  -Gurpreet - Report JPanel in GUI, displaying and editing task information\
+  -Gurpreet- Report JPanel in GUI, displaying and editing task information
-  -Joseph N. - Login, Account Creation, Account Recovery, Profile/Edit Profile
   >-   Who will coordiante the integration?
  >-   Who will perform the testing of the integrated system?

+-Emery : Project Chatbox in the GUI.
+Make sure database is setup correctly and works.
+Integrate the systems.
 Emery is already beginning to coordinate the integration of the systems.
-Everyone will participate in the testing of the integrated system, but oversight of the testing will be done by (insert name/s here).
+Everyone will participate in the testing of the integrated system, but oversight of the testing will be done by Emery.